 What is MQTT?
 A Complete Guide for Beginners

 MQTT (Message Queuing Telemetry Transport) is a lightweight and efficient messaging protocol designed for the Internet of Things (IoT).
 It excels in scenarios where devices have limited resources and network bandwidth is at a premium.
-Originally developed to monitor oil pipelines, it has become the gold standard for real-time, reliable communication in a vast range of IoT and IIoT applications.
+Originally developed by IBM and Arcom (now Eurotech) in 1999 to monitor oil pipelines over unreliable satellite networks, it has since become the globally recognized standard for real-time, reliable communication in a vast range of IoT and Industrial IoT (IIoT) applications.

 The Publish-Subscribe Architecture

 The core of this model involves three components: Publishers, Subscribers, and a Broker.
-Publishers are clients that send messages, subscribers are clients that receive them, and the broker is the intermediary that routes messages based on topics.
-This decoupling of space, time, and synchronization is what makes the system so flexible and scalable.
+Publishers are clients that send messages, subscribers are clients that receive them, and the broker is the intermediary that routes messages based on named channels called topics.
+This decoupling of space, time, and synchronization is what makes the system so flexible and scalable, and it's the foundational principle that allows a real-time MQTTfy dashboard to visualize data from thousands of devices simultaneously.

 - To learn more about how clients, topics, and wildcards work, read our full guide on Understanding the MQTT Client Publish-Subscribe Model.